bronson/vim-mode-next/README.md

     apm install vim-mode-next

-Of course, vim-mode and vim-mode-next are deeply and seriously incompatible with one another.
+Vim-mode and vim-mode-next are deeply and seriously incompatible with one another.
 If you enable vim-mode-next, you must disable vim-mode, and vice versa.
 Make sure to restart Atom after making changes.

 #### Interesting Packages